 You do not need any previous knowledge to enrol onto this course.

-You may start at any time and have a full year to complete your studies.
-It is truly flexible and is designed to be adaptable around your lifestyle and other commitments.
+You may start at any time and have up to a full year to complete your studies.
+This course is truly flexible and adaptable around your lifestyle and other commitments.